 Resident Assistants are on call every night for the residents of the buildings.
 Any time during the night the staff members are available by phone.
 Throughout the night, the RAs walk the floors to secure doors and check the well being of the residents and the building.
-The Garbee Hall front desk (extension 5325) is staffed with a residence life staff member every night.
-All RA duty information and numbers are made available at the front desk.
-The residence life staff also presents a variety of safety and security-related programs each year to educate residents about these issues.
+The residence life staff also presents a variety of safety and securityrelated programs each year to educate residents about these issues.